-6. Insert 9-foot extensions and tighten the bolts snugly with a 1-1/8" wrench.
-If you happen to insert an extension upside-down, the bolt will be 1 inch off center of the hole and the x-brace locks will be on opposite sides of the tower.
+3. Insert 4'-6" extensions and tighten the bolt snugly with a 15/16" wrench.
+DO NOT use an impact driver to tighten the nut as damage can occur.
+If you happen to insert an extension backwards, the bolt will be 1" off center and your x-brace locks will be on the wrong side.